 I have not tried making this recipe oil-free, so I can’t say whether substituting it with another ingredient, such as applesauce, will work out well.

 No, because the baking powder and baking soda will become inactive and your muffins will end up flat and gummy.
-What you can do is combine all the dry ingredients in advance and store in an airtight container.
-When ready, mix the wet ingredients together, add the dry ingredients and you’ll be all set!
+What you can do is combine all the dry ingredients in advance and store them in an airtight container.
+When ready, mix the wet ingredients, add the dry ingredients and you’ll be all set!

-This recipe was not developed with banana as an ingredient, so I don't recommend it.
-If you want to make banana muffins, check out my vegan gluten-free banana muffins recipe.
+This recipe was not developed with bananas as an ingredient, so I don't recommend it.
+If you want to make banana muffins, check out my vegan banana oat muffins.

 If You Make This Recipe...